 The response by the former president of the United States, Donald Trump, when COVID-19 first started in 2020 is a good example of toxic positivity.
 He downplayed how dangerous the coronavirus is saying it was a minor problem that would easily go away, and look where that got the US.
 Thousands of people died who probably wouldn’t have had he been less positive and toxic and seen the situation for what it was; a big problem.

 Sometimes, things are just like what they seem, and being positive about them will not make them anything less than that.
 Learn how to avoid toxic positivity by being realistic and acknowledging your problems.
 By knowing their magnitude, you can then take the necessary actions to solve them.

 - Toxic positivity makes it harder for people to find and ask for help

 Another reason why toxic positivity is harmful is that you might feel guilt or shame for feeling the way you do and hesitate to tell anyone about your negative feelings because you don’t want people to think you are pessimistic.

 If you are not the one who is too positive, but a friend or someone in your support network is, you may feel like your feelings are trivialized or invalidated when they respond using any of the toxic positivity examples above.
-The next time you need their help, you will think twice before asking for it or sharing your issues, thus resulting in isolation and worsening of the problems.
+The next time you need their help, you will think twice before asking for it or being vulnerable and sharing your issues, thus resulting in isolation and worsening of the problems.

 - Toxic positivity leads to dissatisfaction and disappointment